spikedoanz/matmul/5-multi-thread/README.md

 > i can totally unroll every single loop with metaprogramming
 > pretty sure blas does this statically with inline assembly
+> but this is beyond claude's ability soooooo

 ---